Back to Accounting & Tax

 Does WPS apply if my employees are on free zone work permits?

 Most major UAE free zones, including DMCC, JAFZA, and IFZA, require WPS compliance for member companies.
 Some free zones may use their own salary monitoring channels.
-Check with your free zone authority.
+Check with your specific free zone authority.

 Payroll and WPS Compliance for UAE Businesses